tchojay/LOST/README.md

 The datasets are hosted on Google Cloud, which requires a Gmail account to manage permissions.

 Create a Gmail account, if you don't already have one.
 It will be used to manage your access to the resources.
 Give your gmail address to the session hosts.
+You need to be approved by the administrator to have access to the data.

 ### 3. DOCUMENTATION
-eICU Collaborative Research Database: https://eicu-crd.mit.edu/.
-You need to be approved by the administrator to have access to the data.
+eICU Collaborative Research Database: https://eicu-crd.mit.edu/

 ### 4. Databases on BigQuery
 BigQuery is a database system that makes it easy to explore data with Structured Query Language ("SQL").
 There are several datasets on BigQuery available for you to explore, including eicu_crd (the eICU Collaborative Research Database) and mimiciii_clinical (the MIMIC-III Clinical Database).